 Ireland after Christianity

 The Irish did not suffer the mass onslaught of Germanic invasion that its near neighbour England had experienced.
-And this allowed Ireland to keep its own old custom's and clan rivalries.
-The only real change that Ireland made before the Viking's started to visit and raid was the mass conversion to Christianity.
-It was the promise of new lands, fresh victories and the wealth of the Christian monasteries which encouraged the Viking's to raid, settle and integrate into Ireland and it's Celtic culture.
+And this allowed Ireland to keep its own old customs and fierce clan rivalries.
+The only real change that Ireland made before the Vikings started to visit and raid was the mass conversion to Christianity.
+It was the promise of new lands, fresh victories and the wealth of the Christian monasteries which encouraged the Vikings to raid, settle and integrate into Ireland and its ancient culture.